Opener-Initiative/dect_open_stack_ms/README.md

 This software is provided **STRICTLY FOR RESEARCH AND EDUCATIONAL PURPOSES ONLY**.

+A proprietary DECT NR+ (ETSI TS 103 636 V2.1.1 / TS 103 874 / DECT-2020 NR) L2 driver library and protocol stack wholly owned, developed, and maintained by Manulytica Ltd for the Zephyr RTOS and Nordic nRF Connect SDK (NCS).

+[!IMPORTANT] PROPRIETARY & CONFIDENTIAL: This software is NOT open source.
+It is the exclusive intellectual property of Manulytica Ltd. No part of this code may be used, copied, compiled, modified, or distributed without prior express written permission and a valid license agreement from Manulytica Ltd.

 ### Copyright and Licensing
 - **Copyright © 2025 Manulytica.
 All Rights Reserved.**
 - This code represents proprietary intellectual property of Manulytica